adrianmmiller/AutomaticSQLiteDBOptimizer/README.md

 Automatically optimizes SQLite databases on boot, on schedule, every X days

-Just a quick and dirty adaptation of an old SQLite3 optimizer script from init.d days to a Magisk Module using a service.sh script instead, with an internal date offset mechanism to run the script every X days (default: 3).
+Just a quick and dirty adaptation of an old SQLite3 optimizer script from init.d days to a Magisk Module using a service.sh script instead, with an internal date offset mechanism to run the script every X days (default: 3 - which is plenty, and specifically to stop silliness).

 The script will wait until boot is completed AND then until avg CPU usage is under 30%, to minimise the risk of possible corruption.